czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 ![png](/images/The-Effect-of-PCR-on-scRNAseq_files/The-Effect-of-PCR-on-scRNAseq_0.png)

 It's tempting to stare at these plots and start to draw conclusions about the relative merits of droplet- and FACS-based methods.
-Indeed, in the [initial draft](https://www.biorxiv.org/content/early/2017/12/20/237446) we devoted some time to these types of plots, but they are difficult to interpret.
-On the left, it seems like the gene levels are mostly in agreement but there are many exceptions.
-On the right, the bulk of the genes are slightly above the diagonal, but many genes are on the x axis.
+Indeed, we did so in the [initial draft](https://www.biorxiv.org/content/early/2017/12/20/237446), but interpretation proved difficult.
+On the left, it seems like the gene levels are mostly in agreement (spread around the $y = x$ line) but there are many exceptions, with genes present at the 1% level in FACS that are entirely absent in droplets.
+On the right, the bulk of the genes are slightly above the diagonal (present in a larger fraction of cells in droplets than in FACS), but many genes are on the x-axis.
 That means they were almost never observed in the droplet data but often seen in the FACS data.
+Confusingly, in other cell types the majority of genes are _below_ the diagonal, indicating they are more often found in the FACS data.

 It seems likely that differences in methodology are confounding our attempt to compare methods.
 To illustrate that point, we'll switch around the axes for these plots, and for each method we'll plot the per-gene fraction of total reads versus the percent of cells with ≥1 read.